sbabic/swupdate/doc/source/swupdate.rst

 	MACHINE=<your machine> bitbake swupdate-image

 You will find the result in your tmp/deploy/<your machine> directory.
-How to install and start a initrd is very target specific - please check in the documentation of your bootloader.
+How to install and start an initrd is very target specific - please check in the documentation of your bootloader.

 What about libubootenv ?